Multiple choice questions in c

 Explanation:

-Body of for loop is optional.
-In this question for loop will execute until value of variable x became six and condition became false.
+The body of a for loop is optional.
+In this context, the for loop will continue to execute until the value of the variable 'x' becomes six, causing the loop condition to evaluate to false.

 Looping tutorial.